Events & Programs

-Science Educators in Training volunteer with Camps for Curious Minds through Pacific Science Center.
+SETs volunteer with Camps for Curious Minds through Pacific Science Center.
 Volunteers work with camps for a minimum of 60 hours over the summer.
-Hours can be earned over the summer by helping the teachers in a classroom setting, or by interacting with kids in a free-play after-camp setting.
+Hours can be earned over the summer by helping the teachers in a classroom setting, or by interacting with kids in a free-play, after-camp setting.
 Once these 60 hours are completed, volunteers will receive passes to our Science Center exhibits, IMAX movies and more.

 Camps are divided by grade and cover a wide variety of STEM-based themes.
 Camp shifts run from 9 a.m. – 3 p.m.
 Your day may be longer if you are working with a road trip camp or your camp has a field trip that day, if you choose to go on the trip.
-Most camps have 1-2 volunteers working with 2-3 paid staff and up to 21 campers.
+Most camps have 1-2 volunteers working with 3 paid staff and up to 20 campers.
 Volunteering in camps, an SET will assist teachers with classroom management, prep and clear activities, and lend a helping hand wherever needed.

 After-camp is offered in every location and runs from 3 – 6 p.m.
 As a volunteer you can expect your shift to be 3 – 6 p.m.
-Volunteering in after-camp an SET will assist after-camp teachers with set-up and clean up of the space, help run games, and keep campers engaged in free-play activities.
+Volunteering in after-camp, an SET will assist after-camp teachers with set-up and clean-up of the space, help run games, and keep campers engaged in free-play activities.

 Qualifications, Expectations & Benefits

 Those who are entering high school in the fall, but are not at least age 14 by May 12 will not be allowed in the program and are encouraged to apply for our other volunteer opportunities.

-SETs must be 16 or older if they wish to volunteer with camps for grades 6-8.
+SETs must be age 16 or older if they wish to volunteer with camps for grades 6-8.

 We are looking for teens who exhibit strong communication and leadership skills, have an interest in science and the natural world, are motivated to work with young children and are a positive role model.